 Of course, we can’t blame either team (even the recruiters), they are simply operating based on what they are each incentivised to do.
 What we need to do is ensure all teams are contributing to the optimising goal of the organisation.
 Once we can get all departments aligned to the bigger cause, we are all rowing in the same direction.
 Yes, this means some departments are therefore sub-optimal to what they could be doing, but if it helps optimise the outcome, it’s worth paying the price.

 An alternative to the above scenario would be Procurement working with a resource partner whereby they are paid well to put the best recruiters on the job, find the best talent, and retain them.
 The IT managers hit their schedules and quality is reached, resulting in value and prosperity for the company.
 The sub-optimisation is that we are now prepared to pay above the minimum rate for the resourcing, but of course, this now pales into insignificance against the value generated.

 Looking at the resourcing cost in isolation would assume it is not part of a system and that it has no effect elsewhere on behaviours and interactions.
 This is simply wrong.

 All functions should be incentivised in a way that contributes to the overall goal of the organisation.

 I recently engaged a Senior Leadership team at a client site.
-As part of that engagement we showed them a Gemba video.
+As part of that engagement, we showed them a Gemba video.
 The concept of Gemba is a Lean term and means “to go to where the work happens”.
 This Leadership team were far too busy in back to back meetings to walk amongst their teams, so we brought their teams to them.
-The video had their people talking about the systemic issues that slow them down on a daily basis.
+The video had their people talking about the systemic issues that slow them down daily.
 These were cross-functional issues that the individuals themselves couldn’t fix.

 Deming once said, “Management’s job is to improve the system”.